 LM: Yes, I like taking photo.
 I'd love to have an analogue camera.

-What your say about doing things in analogue way in this digital era?
+What's your take on doing things the analogue way in a digital era?

 YF: I prefer things in simple ways.
 Why holding an e-book if you can enjoy holding a physical book with the smell of paper?